 The clean thing about having Chataigne in the middle is that the composers could adjust their Ableton-side mappings completely independently of me.
 If they decided the saxophone’s rotation should control reverb instead of filter cutoff, they just re-mapped the MIDI CC on their side.
 My pipeline didn’t need to change at all.

 Mid-project, we ran an informal playtest with classmates.
-The system was mostly working.
-Guests could pick up instruments, walk around, and hear their part of the song respond.
-The visuals were running.
-Everything was technically operational.
+The system was mostly working — guests could pick up instruments, walk around, and hear their part respond, with visuals running.
+What we learned wasn’t a technical problem.
+It was a perception problem.

-People would walk around the room watching the circle track their movement.
-They would try to overlap their circles with other instruments.
-They would pick up an instrument, look for the circle, and then pay attention to what else was changing.
-The subtle noise-parameter mappings went almost entirely unnoticed.
-When people said “what am I controlling?” the answer they wanted was “that circle, right there, that one,” and when it wasn’t immediately obvious they disengaged.
+Playtesters overwhelmingly responded to the debug circles.
+People watched their circle track their movement, tried to overlap circles with other instruments, picked up an instrument and looked for the circle.
+The subtle generative mappings went almost entirely unnoticed.
+When people asked “what am I controlling?” the answer they wanted was “that circle, right there” — and when it wasn’t immediately obvious, they disengaged.

 The lesson was about perception, not sophistication.
 A visual that obviously tracks a one-to-one relationship with your movement is instantly readable as “I am making this happen.”
 A visual that modulates a deep generative parameter is technically more interesting, but if the feedback loop from your body to the screen isn’t fast and obvious, you don’t perceive yourself as controlling anything.
 And if you don’t feel in control, you don’t engage.

-I want to build off this system into something more individual.
-The current pipeline is tuned for a specific performance with specific instruments, but the underlying architecture — a mocap registry in Python, per-object mapping components in TouchDesigner, a two-stream split for different downstream consumers — is reusable.
-I am interested in building a version of this that is general-purpose enough to drop into other mocap-driven performances or installations without needing to rewrite the guts each time.
-Something closer to what my Captury Toolkit became for Unity and Unreal, but for TouchDesigner and marker-based tracking.
+What’s next: I want to build this into something more general-purpose.
+The pipeline is tuned for one performance, but the underlying architecture — a mocap registry in Python, per-object mapping components in TouchDesigner, a two-stream split for different consumers — is reusable.
+I’m interested in a version that drops into other mocap-driven installations without rewriting the guts each time: closer to what my Captury Toolkit became for Unity, but for TouchDesigner and marker-based tracking.
+I also want to keep pulling on the legibility lesson — that the instinct to make things sophisticated can work against the instinct to make things interactive.